 This graph really shows the collapse in retail hiring in 2008.
 Since then seasonal hiring has increased back close to more normal levels.
 Note: I expect the long term trend will be down with more and more internet holiday shopping.

-Retailers hired 604.5 thousand workers (NSA) net in October and November.
+Retailers hired 522 thousand workers (NSA) net in October and November, this is down from just over 600 thousand for the same period over the last several years.
 Note: this is NSA (Not Seasonally Adjusted).

 Employment-Population Ratio, 25 to 54 years old

 Since the overall participation rate has declined recently due to cyclical (recession) and demographic (aging population, younger people staying in school) reasons, here is the employment-population ratio for the key working age group: 25 to 54 years old.

 In the earlier period the participation rate for this group was trending up as women joined the labor force.
 Since the early '90s, the participation rate moved more sideways, with a downward drift starting around '00 - and with ups and downs related to the business cycle.

 The 25 to 54 participation rate decreased in October to 81.4%, and the 25 to 54 employment population ratio decreased to 78.1%.

 The participation rate has been trending down for this group since the late '90s, however, with more younger workers (and fewer older workers), the participation rate might move up some more.

 From the BLS report:

 The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers), at 5.7 million, changed little in November but was down by 416,000 over the year.
 These individuals, who would have preferred full-time employment, were working part time because their hours had been cut back or because they were unable to find a full-time job.The number of persons working part time for economic reasons declined in November, and this is the lowest level since June 2008.
 This level suggests slack still in the labor market.